McRae-Lab/modified_rna_bases/README.md

 If -r is omitted, all residues of the target base type (C or U) are modified.

-# Step 2 – Fix geometry with Isolde 🔧
+# Step 2 – Fix geometry & naming conventions 🔧

+For m5C:
 Load the model into ChimeraX and initialize isolde, rebuilding residues to match template

 Save the pdb - rename the hydrogens to match the cif file with fix_5mC_hnames.sh

+For m1pU
+Remove the hydrogens
+phenix.reduce m1Y.pdb -Trim > m1Y-TR_noH.pdb

 # Step 3 – Minimize geometry in Phenix 🔧